 Once the finalists are identified and have been approved in the TMS, it will be the responsibility of the search support staff person to arrange the schedule and notify the individuals scheduled.
 The search chair must ensure that vested campus constituencies are notified, especially if there will be open forums and/or the position is one of University-wide impact.
 Reminders from the search chair that interviews are anticipated around a given time will help campus constituents plan.
 At least two full work weeks between notification of the first interviews and arrival on campus is suggested to facilitate optimal participation.

 Campus interviews take place

-Search committee formulates recommendation to appointing authority (Approved by OEO)
+Search committee formulates recommendation to hiring authority

-Equal Employment Opportunity statement: Colorado State University does not discriminate on the basis of race, age, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, or gender identity or expression.
-Colorado State University is an equal opportunity/equal access/affirmative action employer fully committed to achieving a diverse workforce and complies with all Federal and Colorado State laws, regulations, and executive orders regarding non-discrimination and affirmative action.
+Colorado State University is committed to providing an environment that is free from discrimination and harassment based on race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity/expression, or pregnancy in its employment, programs, services and activities, and admissions, and, in certain circumstances, marriage to a co-worker.
+The University will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
+Colorado State University is an equal opportunity and equal access institution and affirmative action employer fully committed to achieving a diverse workforce and complies with all Federal and Colorado State laws, regulations, and executive orders regarding non-discrimination and affirmative action.
 The Office of Equal Opportunity is located in 101 Student Services.